flexiant/kdeploy/README.md

 ### Create Attributes file

-Attributes files are customized for each environment.
-Let's create an "poor man's" scenario, where we don't want many replicas running.
+Attributes files are JSON files that customize variables for each environment.
+Let's create the "poor man's" scenario for the , where we only one redis slave replica running.

 ```
 {